Growing Readers: Books into the homes of Estes Valley babies, toddlers and preschoolers

 - Storybook Explorer Kits are offered monthly.
 Kits include a book and a learning activity inspired by the story.

-- Register for 100 books to come straight to your mailbox.
+- 4 year old’s living in the Estes Valley, Register for 100 books to come straight to your mailbox.
 Sign up here

 - Make monthly visits to the library to check out books part of your family’s routine.
 The daily habit of reading aloud is the single most important activity to help your child succeed in school and life.